-Towering limestone karsts, the turquoise waters of the Andaman Sea, the warm vibrant sun beating down on your cheek, you’ve heard amazing things about Krabi and you know it’s going to be everything you dreamed of
+Towering limestone karsts, the turquoise waters of the Andaman Sea, you’ve heard amazing things about Krabi and you know it’s going to be everything you dreamed of

-…until you step out of your songthaew and notice the plethora of tourists and backpackers.
+…until you step out of your songthaew and notice the massive crowd of tourists.

-Finding a quiet place to retreat to in the vicinity of Ao Nang Beach after a day in the sun, or when you need to get some work done, can be difficult.
+Finding a quiet place to retreat to in the vicinity of Ao Nang Beach can be difficult.
 The beach attracts lots of people, and the closer you stay to the beach the busier it will be.

 That’s more noise and distraction you’ll have in the way of your good vibes.

 Getting a good night’s sleep away from the hustle of the bustle of the beach scene will allow you to spend more time adventuring, finding secret beaches in krabi, or relaxing in a hammock somewhere.

 What to do in Krabi: